hpkewg/hpke-pq/draft-ietf-hpke-pq.md

 constants `Nenc` and `Npk` depend on the ML-KEM parameter set in use; they are specified in {{ml-kem-iana-table}}.

+> Note: While this document defines an HPKE KEM for ML-KEM-512 in the interest
+> of completeness, the security level that ML-KEM-512 provides is not generally
+> considered suitable for general use on the Internet.

 # Hybrids of ML-KEM with DH {#hybrids}

 [[ TODO: DH + ML-KEM, in appropriate combinations ]]